doeixd/events/docs/positioning.md

 let counter = counterReducer.dispatch.increment(5);
 ```

-**The Litmus Test:**
+**When to Choose:**
--   **Choose Redux** when you are building a **large, multi-developer application that benefits from a single, auditable source of truth**.
-Its powerful DevTools, which allow for time-travel debugging, are a massive asset for traceability.
-The strict separation of concerns (state, actions, side effects) can enforce discipline on a large team.
+-   **Redux** for large, multi-developer applications needing single auditable source of truth, time-travel debugging, and strict separation of concerns.
--   **Choose `@doeixd/events`'s state primitives (`Reducer` or `Actor`)** for **more flexible, de-centralized state management**.
-It's perfect for when you want the structure of a reducer or the encapsulation of an actor for a specific feature or complex component, without committing your entire application to a global singleton.
-It offers a more modern, type-safe API for both dispatch and side effects.
+-   **`@doeixd/events` state primitives** for flexible, decentralized state management with modern type-safe APIs for specific features or components.